 In contrast to explicit development targets set for agricultural and agro-industry growth, there were only limited references to conservation in the first to fifth plans.
-For example, the fifth plan's "target" for
+For example, the fifth plan's "target" for conservation consisted of just stating the amount of forest area to be conserved.
+Its strategies, such as land demarcation and the designation of conservation areas, still lacked any engagement with people's livelihoods.

 The RFD did not have many government or private sector allies identified in the national plans-in stark contrast to the production of cash-crops.
 Cash crop production and expansion received support from the BAAC and many government departments in charge of land, seeds, agricultural promotion, and research.
 Over the period 1978-1980, boosting Thailand's agricultural sector secured 46.7% of the country's total R&D budget.
-Conservation, however, received only 1.6% of the nation's R&D budget in this period.20
+Conservation, however, received only 1.6% of the nation's R&D budget in this period.